The 48 most revealing lines of Steve Bannon's '60 Minutes' interview

 17. "Because unable to really to come to grips with the problems in the church, they need illegal aliens, they need illegal aliens to fill the churches."

 Um, what?
-By Bannon's logic, the reason the Catholic Church opposes DACA is because they know the faith is struggling and the only way to make their numbers is to allow undocumented immigrants to pack into their church services.
+By Bannon's logic, the reason the Catholic Church opposes the repeal of DACA is because they know the faith is struggling and the only way to make their numbers is to allow undocumented immigrants to pack into their church services.

 Bet you didn't know that.